JHGFD82/RoManTools/docs/CLI.md

 ## 1. Initial Execution Instruction

-RoManTools can be executed from the command line by first navigating to the location where you have downloaded RoManTools and running the following command inside the `src` folder:

-`python main.py`

-Or on systems with installations of both Python 2 and 3:

-`python3 main.py`
+After installing the package through pip or conda, RoManTools can be executed from the command line by typing `RoManTools` in your terminal or Jupyter Notebooks.
+Please note that use of capital letters in package names is unconventional—the vast majority of Python packages are written in lowercase.

-You will receive an error since required arguments are not being supplied, however this will verify that you executed the command in the correct location.
+Upon running `RoManTools` you will receive an error.
+This is because required arguments are not being supplied.
+However, all supported arguments will be listed.

 ## 2. Commands